BaariqAzhar/fe-pokemon-picker/README.md

 ## Improvement

-With all my lack.
-Because of the limited time.
+With all my lack skill and limited time.
 So there are many features that should be improved in the next progress.
 Such as:

 -   Offline handler
 -   More unit testing
+-   More integration testing (E2E)
 -   Etc

 ## Author